gotify/server/README.md

 [REST-API](https://gotify.net/api-docs) ᛫
 [Setup Dev Environment](https://gotify.net/docs/dev-setup)

+## Contributing

+We welcome all kinds of contribution, including bug reports, feature requests, documentation improvements, UI refinements, etc. Check out [CONTRIBUTING.md](CONTRIBUTING.md) for how you could contribute to this project.

 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/gotify/server/tags).